In all of our predictions for 2020 or even 2021, we never would have guessed that hand sanitizer would become such a hot commodity!

 Rose gold is another one you’ll want to be careful with because the chemicals in hand sanitizer react with the copper elements that give rose gold its unique hue.

-Sterling silver rings are the ones you need to be the most cautious with, as they are more susceptible to tarnishing because of their reaction with chemicals in hand sanitizers.
+Sterling silver rings are the ones you need to be the most cautious with, as they are more susceptible to tarnishing because of their reaction with chlorine compounds, especially in non-alcohol-based hand sanitizers.

 Alcohol-Free Hand Sanitizers

 Not only are alcohol-free hand sanitizers less effective at killing germs, they’re also more likely to damage your jewellery.
-This is because they contain chlorine-based chemicals and compounds that are more damaging to jewellery than those found in alcohol-based hand sanitizers.
+This is because they contain chlorine-based chemicals and these chlorine compounds could react with water and release free chlorine.
+Free chlorine radical is very reactive and could cause tarnishing of jewelry.

 This is especially important if you wear a ring made from sterling silver, as chlorine-based compounds are much more likely to tarnish sterling silver.